Dynamic lists

 Introduction

-In Discover, the model for question building is different than other survey platforms; lists and questions are separate entities.
-Questions use lists but lists do not belong to the questions that use them.
+In Discover, lists and questions are separate entities — questions use lists, but lists don't belong to the questions that use them.
+This distinction matters because dynamic lists are built in relationship to other lists.

 How dynamic lists work